Romelium/dircat-rust/README.md

 git clone https://github.com/romelium/dircat-rust.git
 cd dircat-rust

-# Build the release binary
+# Build the release binary (with all features)
-cargo build --release
+cargo build --release --features progress,clipboard

 # The executable will be in ./target/release/dircat
 ./target/release/dircat --version